 Search engine algorithms are computer programmes that look for clues to give searchers the exact results they are looking for.
 Search engines rely on algorithms to find web pages and decide which ones to rank for any given keyword.
-There are three steps to how search engines work: crawling, which is the discovery stage; indexing, which is the filing stage; and ranking, which is the retrieval stage.
+Remember there’s also social media algorithms to consider for search.

-Their purpose is to discover new web pages that exist, and also to periodically check the content on pages they’ve previously visited to see whether they've changed or been updated.
+Their purpose is to discover new web pages that exist, and to periodically check the content on pages they’ve previously visited to see whether they've changed or been updated.

 This index is used at the final ranking stage.
 When a web page or piece of content is indexed, it is filed and stored in a database where it can later be retrieved.
 Most web pages that offer unique and valuable content are placed into the index.
 A web page might not be placed in the index if:

 There are more than 200 ranking signals that search engines use to sort and rank content, and they all fit under the three pillars of SEO: technical optimization, on-page optimization, and off-page optimization.

 A good SEO strategy is to optimize your website to improve user experience and satisfaction, and try to get the most out of the RankBrain ranking factor.

 The most effective ways to do this are: